arranf/arranf.github.io/docs/cv/README.md

 <block title="Hope Church" subtitle="Communications Director" years="2013-2015">

-I architected an information strategy for people data.
+I architected an information strategy for storing and recording data within ICO guidelines.
 I also modernised internal tools and processes, including a migration to Google Apps and the introduction of a modern CRM.

 </block>